openvinotoolkit/operator/docs/RAG_serving_demo.md

       ref: main
     contextDir: demos/python_demos
 ```
-It will trigger the build based on provided above Dockerfile and the based image.
-That image will be automatically pushed to the local cluster container registry in the OpenShift.
+After triggering the build for that configuration, an image will be automatically pushed to the local cluster container registry in the OpenShift.

 ## Adding the RAG servable configuration to a configmap